 Carl F. (Finley) Christ (1923-2017) was an American economist and a Professor Emeritus of Economics at Johns Hopkins University.
 This collection contains his administrative files, teaching materials, writings, correspondence, and research subject files.
 The papers span from 1931 to 2006.

 Kaikhosru Shapurji Sorabji was a renowned pianist and composer whose complex music is rarely performed.
 The collection contains published writings as well as photocopied scores of Sorabji's music for piano, chamber ensembles, orchestra, organ, and voice.

 The collection consists of a clothbound volume with a series of handwritten essays, short stories, and German to English translations by E. M. Cope.

-Henrietta G. Baker Low was instrumental in establishing the music teacher education program at the Peabody Conservatory.
-Her papers contain personal essays describing her work as well as a pamphlet outlining public school curricula in Baltimore, and musical scores of her song "Goodnight Little Baby."
+Henrietta Baker Low was instrumental in establishing the music teacher education program at the Peabody Conservatory.
+Her papers contain personal essays and a letter describing her work, a pamphlet outlining public school curricula in Baltimore, and musical scores of her song "Goodnight Little Baby."